Barrio Sésamo: Seasons 2–4 (1983–1988)

-In 1983, one year after the second season started, a new government won the elections in Spain and new officials were appointed as DG of RTVE (José Maria Calviño).
+In 1983, one year after the second season started, a new government won the elections in Spain and José Maria Calviño was appointed as Director General of RTVE.
 The new staff fired those involved in the cancellation of the original series.
 The creator of the banned first season was called by the station and was appointed as new Head of the Children' Programmes Unit and later Director of the TVE-2 channel.

-The show finished around April 1988 and was replaced by Los Mundos de Yupi, a similar program fully produced by Televisión Española, featuring three extraterrestrial characters.
+The show finished around April 1988 and was replaced by Los Mundos de Yupi, a similar program fully produced by TVE, featuring three extraterrestrial characters.

-Barrio Sésamo revival (1996)
+Barrio Sésamo revival (1996–2000)

+In 1996, the show returned to TVE, this time being produced in both Catalan and Spanish.